Charism or project of God for our Society:

 - No enclosure

 As sisters, we live the Spirituality of Ignatius from Loyola: to love as a response to the love God has for us, is our first duty.
-We are seeking for the greater honour of God.
+We seek for the greater honour of God.
 Yes, “from the theory to the practical work, lead the training of exercises and perseverances”.
-These exercises are for Ignatius always a means of self-preparing that is aware of the tension between God‘s grace-working in us and our co-working.
+These exercises are for Ignatius always a means of self-preparing that is aware of the tension between God‘s grace-working in us and our response to Him.

 "A woman, a man is created to praise,

 and by this means to save his soul”.